afsalthaj/tic-tac-toe/readme.md

 * The computer player is hard-coded as :X and the user is identified as :O

 ## Pros
-* Minimax algorithm is fairly intuitive and recursive.
+* Minimax algorithm, from a high level perspective, is fairly intuitive
-* Lets you build a strategy to win the game.
+* It is always interesting to build a recursive algorithm.
-* Computer always wins!
+* Less code.

 ## Cons
-* Not so intuitive in code
+* Relatively a complex recursion once developed.
 * First stage computations taking time.
 Depth factor can be incorporated.

 # Game Runner